Ayms/node-Tor/README.md

 ## Support/Sponsors :

-If you like this project you can contact us and/or possibly donate : donate at jcore.fr or via PayPal.
+If you like this project you can contact us and/or possibly donate : contact at ianonym.com or via PayPal.

 ## Some words :